kazurayam/healthcare-tests-speed-measurement-of-versions/README.md

 3. Clearly v10.0.1 got slower than v10.0.0.
 I infer there must be a change in v10.0.1 that caused the performance issue.

+4. SmartWait seems to affect the turnaround time of the test.
+However, I don't see a straightforward rule about whether the test will be faster or slower.

+I would recommend youto switch from Windows to Mac to run Katalon Studio tests.